TheGlacius/blog-examples/README.md

 ## Purpose

 This repository contains example projects related to blog posts published on [glacius.org](https://glacius.org).
-Each directory corresponds to a specific post, featuring:
+Each directory corresponds to a specific post.

 ## Contributing